microsoftgraph/microsoft-graph-docs/concepts/hybrid-rest-support.md

-# Use REST APIs to access mailboxes in Exchange hybrid deployments (preview)
+---title: "Use REST APIs to access mailboxes in Exchange hybrid deployments (preview)"description: "Microsoft Graph has always provided access to customer mailboxes in the cloud on Exchange Online as part of Office 365."---# Use REST APIs to access mailboxes in Exchange hybrid deployments (preview)

 Microsoft Graph has always provided access to customer mailboxes in the cloud on Exchange Online as part of Office 365.
 Exchange 2016 Cumulative Update 3 (CU3), released in September 2016 for Exchange on-premises servers, adds support for